dafny-lang/dafny/Source/DafnyStandardLibraries/CONTRIBUTING.md

 The plan is to include such code in each backend's runtime, but adding this to the build process is currently blocked on https://github.com/dafny-lang/dafny/issues/511.

+For GoLang, there's an attribute `{:dummyImportMember <string>, <bool>}` which has to be used on modules that are marked `{:extern}`.
+The attribute's first argument should point to a value or type in the module, and the second should be set to true only if it is a type.
+Without this attribute, Dafny currently can not prevent GoLang code that uses {:extern} from running correctly, as GoLang execution will fail with an unused import error.

 ### On brittleness

 There are two sides to brittleness relevant to this project: